jenyss/doc-extractor-llama-cloud/README.md

    Put them in a data/ folder (or update the paths as needed).

 4. Run the tool step by step
    * Step 1: Generate the schema from Excel.
-This reads the field definitions and dynamically builds a Pydantic model.
+This reads the field definitions and dynamically builds a Pydantic model.<br>
      ```schema = generate_schema_from_excel("data/Mapping_Table.xlsx")```
    * Step 2: Extract data from your PDF using LlamaCloud.
-This extracts structured rows from the document.
+This extracts structured rows from the document.<br>
      ```result = extract_data_from_pdf("data/CatalogueSept2024.pdf", schema)```
    * (Optional) Step 3: Preview and save the raw JSON.
-Print, if you want to inspect the extracted data.
+Print, if you want to inspect the extracted data.<br>
      ```print_and_save_json(result, "extracted_data.json")```
    * Step 4: Map the extracted data to final column names.
-This step applies the field mapping and outputs a clean Excel file.
+This step applies the field mapping and outputs a clean Excel file.<br>
      ```map_and_export_to_excel(result, "data/Mapping_Table.xlsx", "import_template.xlsx")```